roni-kreinin/turtlebot4_manual/software/turtlebot4_packages.md

 - **wifi.interface**: The Wi-Fi interface being used by the computer.
 This is used to find the current IP address of the computer.
 - **menu.entries**: Set menu entries to be displayed.
 Each entry must be one of the support [functions](#functions).
-- **buttons**: Set the function of Create 3 and HMI buttons.
+- **buttons**: Set the function of Create® 3 and HMI buttons.
 - **controller**: Set the function of TurtleBot 4 Controller buttons.

 #### Buttons

 The `Buttons` class in `turtlebot4_node` provides functionality to all buttons on the robot.
-This includes the Create 3 buttons, HMI buttons, and TurtleBot 4 Controller buttons.
+This includes the Create® 3 buttons, HMI buttons, and TurtleBot 4 Controller buttons.
 The node receives button states from the */interface_buttons*, */hmi/buttons*, and */joy* topics.

 Each button can be configured to have either a single function when pressed, or two functions by using a short or long press.
 This is done through [configuration](#configuration).